Patterns-in-between/aacp/aacp-iclc-paper/aacp.md

 ~~~~
 Through these strategies we found that the live coders’ fingers were relieved from the burden of typing where the performers bodies became a new input source to update and shape the code in real-time.

-Overall, the top down view of how the piece came together in performance and how the different sounds combined can be seen in the figure below.
+Overall, the top down view of how the piece came together in performance and how the different sounds combined can be seen in fig. 4.

 ![Flow of how all the pieces for the “Patterns in between Intelligences” performance materialised](images/flow-figure1.png){ width=80% }